chimericdream/worldofpannotia.com/src/_races/thaellegoth.md

      * Medium: As Medium creatures, thaellegoth have no special bonuses or penalties due to their size.
      * Thaellegoth base land speed is 30 feet.
      * Low-Light Vision: A thaellegoth can see twice as far as a human in starlight, moonlight, torchlight, and similar conditions of poor illumination.
 He retains the ability to distinguish color and detail under these conditions.
-     * +3 racial bonus on _listen_, _search_, _spot_, and _survival_ checks.
+     * +3 racial bonus on {% skill_link listen %}, {% skill_link search %}, {% skill_link spot %}, and {% skill_link survival %} checks.
-     * -2 racial penalty on _diplomacy_ and _gather information_ checks.
+     * -2 racial penalty on {% skill_link diplomacy %} and {% skill_link gather-information %} checks.
      * Mixed Blood: For all effects related to race, a thaellegoth is considered both an elf and an orc.
 However, in cases where these distinctions would conflict with one another, a thaellegoth is considered to be the more beneficial race.
-     * Hardened by Nature: Due to the fact that they are forced to live in the wild, thaellegoth are considered to be under the effect of an _endure elements_ spell at all times.
+     * Hardened by Nature: Due to the fact that they are forced to live in the wild, thaellegoth are considered to be under the effect of an {% spell_link endure-elements %} spell at all times.
 This is considered a supernatural ability.
      * Automatic Languages: Common, Orc.
 Bonus Languages: Elven, Giant, Gnoll, Goblin, Undercommon.
      * Favored Class: Barbarian or Martial Ranger.